wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 So the advice here is to run cloud scripts using automated scripts so that commands such as the above can be inserted when needed.

-Automated monitoring and alerts are useful so you can sleep better at night rather than worrying.
+Automated monitoring and alerts replace the need for constant human vigilence, so you can sleep better at night rather than worrying.

 <a name="Monitoring"></a>